About Lafayette County

 - Marriage certificates (certified copies of the recorded marriage) can be obtained from the Register of Deeds after the ceremony is performed and the license is returned.

-§ 69.20 through § 69.24, governs vital records registration and access.
 Birth certificates are restricted records; only authorized individuals with a direct and tangible interest (the registrant if of legal age, parents, legal guardian, or legal representative) may obtain certified copies.
-Marriage licenses must be obtained from the Lafayette County Clerk's office prior to the ceremony, with both parties appearing in person with valid identification.
+Marriage licenses must be obtained from Lafayette County Clerk's office prior to the ceremony, with both parties appearing in person with valid identification.
+Divorce records and certified copies of divorce decrees are available through the Clerk of Circuit Court at Lafayette County Courthouse, as divorces are court proceedings.

-Divorce records and certified copies of divorce decrees are available through the Clerk of Circuit Court at the Lafayette County Courthouse, as divorces are court proceedings.
-The Wisconsin Vital Records Office in Madison provides statewide services and can be reached at (608) 266-1371 or online at https://www.dhs.wisconsin.gov/vitalrecords.
+The Wisconsin Vital Records Office in Madison provides statewide services and can be reached at or online at https://www.dhs.wisconsin.gov/vitalrecords.
 Online ordering of Wisconsin vital records is available through the state's authorized vendor, VitalChek, though additional service fees apply.

 Business & Licensing

 For formal business entity formation and registration, including corporations, limited liability companies (LLCs), limited partnerships, and other statutory business entities, registration is required with the Wisconsin Department of Financial Institutions.
 The Wisconsin Business Entity Search can be accessed free of charge at https://www.wdfi.org/apps/CorpSearch, allowing users to look up registered businesses, view officers and registered agents, check entity status, and access filing history.
-Professional licenses for occupations regulated by the state—such as real estate agents, nurses, cosmetologists, and contractors—are issued by the Wisconsin Department of Safety and Professional Services and can be searched at https://app.wisconsin.gov/licensesearch.
+Professional licenses for occupations regulated by the state, such as real estate agents, nurses, cosmetologists, and contractors, are issued by the Wisconsin Department of Safety and Professional Services and can be searched at https://app.wisconsin.gov/licensesearch.

 Sales tax permits and employer tax accounts are administered by the Wisconsin Department of Revenue.
-Building permits and zoning approvals in Lafayette County are handled by the Lafayette County Zoning Department, which administers county zoning ordinances for unincorporated areas; incorporated cities and villages maintain their own building inspection and zoning departments.
+Building permits and zoning approvals in Lafayette County are handled by Lafayette County Zoning Department, which administers county zoning ordinances for unincorporated areas; incorporated cities and villages maintain their own building inspection and zoning departments.
 Information on zoning regulations, land use permits, and building permits can be obtained by contacting the County Zoning Administrator.

-The Lafayette County Economic Development Corporation and local chambers of commerce in Darlington and other communities provide resources for business development and networking opportunities.
+Lafayette County Economic Development Corporation and local chambers of commerce in Darlington and other communities provide resources for business development and networking opportunities.

 Frequently Asked Questions